zpainter/iassist/content/conferences/iassist2024/conference-schedule.md

 ## IASSIST 2024 Conference schedule at a glance

-Below is a draft schedule for IASSIST & CARTO 2024.
-Times are subject to change and break times will be included in morning and afternoon session blocks.
-The finalized schedule will be released in March.
+Below is a draft at a glance schedule for IASSIST & CARTO 2024.
+Times are still subject to change and break and transition times will be included in morning and afternoon session blocks.

 <!--
 Tuesday May 28|Wednesday May 29|Thursday May 30|Friday May 31|